huggingface/transformers/docs/source/usage.rst

 question answering dataset is the SQuAD dataset, which is entirely based on that task.
 If you would like to fine-tune a model on a SQuAD task, you may leverage the `run_squad.py`.

-Here is an example using the pipelines do to sentiment analysis: identifying if a sequence is positive or negative.
+Here is an example using the pipelines do to question answering: extracting an answer from a text given a question.
-It leverages a fine-tuned model on sst2, which is a GLUE task.
+It leverages a fine-tuned model on SQuAD.

 ::